 Get to Know Carbs

-Carbohydrates or “carbs” get a lot of attention these days and it’s no secret that carbs can affect your blood sugars (blood glucose).
+Carbohydrates or “carbs” get a lot of attention these days and it’s no secret that carbs can affect your blood sugar (blood glucose).
 You might be wondering if you should eat less of them, or even eat them at all.
 You’re not alone!

 Let’s start with the basics.
 All food is made up of three main nutrients: carbohydrates, protein and fat.
 You need all three to stay healthy, but each person needs a different amount.
 When choosing carbs, the key is choosing complex carbs—the ones that give you the most bang for your buck in terms of vitamins, minerals and fiber.
+Complex carbohydrates are digested slower, therefore they are less likely to cause a rapid spike in your blood sugar like refined carbohydrates.
+Examples are whole grains and legumes.

 Try to target whole, minimally processed carbohydrate foods.
 If you’re using the Plate Method, foods in this category should make up about a quarter of your plate.
 Foods high in starch include: